 The Group's business is divided into two separate sectors: Non-Life and Life.
+Previously, SCOR's segment information was divided into three areas: Non-Life Reinsurance, Life & Accident Reinsurance and CRP.
 The legal structure has reflected these two sectors since 2003.
 Each sector offers different products and services, which are marketed via separate channels.
 Given their specific nature, these sectors constitute the primary level of segment information.